-Carlos Santana was just 22 years old when he and his band mesmerized 500,000 people who were at Woodstock, the three-day phenomenon in August 1969 that is widely regarded as one of the greatest and most pivotal moments that changed the history of Rock and Roll.
+Carlos Santana was just 22 years old when he and his band, Santana, performed the song “Soul Sacrifice,” that electrified 500,000 people at Woodstock—that three-day phenomenon in 1969 that changed Rock and Roll forever.

-The second clip is of Carlos with Rob Thomas, from Matchbox Twenty fame who composed and sang vocals on the mega-hit song “Smooth,” which spent a record-breaking ten consecutive weeks at the top of the charts and earned them three Grammys in 1999 when it was released on Carlos’s album Supernatural.
+This clip shows Carlos with Rob Thomas, from Matchbox Twenty fame, who composed and sang vocals on the mega-hit “Smooth,” which was at the top of the hcarts for ten consecutive weeks.
+The song earned them three Grammys in 1999, when it was released on Carlos’s album Supernatural.

-In a sense I’ve had my own Supernatural experience with Carlos.
-I had the pleasure of talking with Carlos on three separate occasions and each time he was in a very different place emotionally.
+I’ve had the pleasure of interviewing Carlos on four occasions.
+Each time, he was in a very different place emotionally.

-The first time was in July 2006 when I did a phone interview with him and his first wife Deborah, who had written a memoir, Space Between the Stars – My Journey to an Open Heart.
-I loved the book, which is a real, raw and unvarnished account of Deborah’s life with and without her famous husband.
+The first time was in July 2006, when I did a phone interview with him and his first wife Deborah, who had written a memoir, Space Between the Stars – My Journey to an Open Heart.
+I loved the book, which is a real, raw and unvarnished account of her life with and without her famous husband.

 “A lot of things that happened in my life had to do with how I was introduced to sex.
 It wasn’t nice, it was brutal.
-When Deborah learned how I developed from a child to manhood growing up in Tijuana, she thought it important for me to seek therapy otherwise we were going to be divorced because I was subconsciously angry about my loss of innocence.
+When Deborah learned how I developed from a child to manhood growing up in Tijuana, she thought it important for me to seek therapy, because I was subconsciously angry about my loss of innocence.

 “Sometimes you have to forget about being bashful or uncomfortable and bring something into the light.
-Deborah’s book has a lot of light because women write her and say, ‘I have the courage now to voice my thoughts and opinions and not be left in the shadows.’
+Deborah’s book has a lot of light.
+Women write to her and say, ‘I have the courage now to voice my thoughts and opinions and not be left in the shadows.’
 If it’s empowering for them, imagine what it’s like for me.
 I love when I am able to make her happy, but I’ve learned that she is responsible for her own happiness as we all are.”

-The second time I spoke with Carlos was in April 2010 when I met with him at the Hard Rock Hotel in Las Vegas where he was performing regularly.
+The second time I spoke with Carlos was in April 2010, when I met with him at the Hard Rock Hotel in Las Vegas where he was performing.
 As soon as I sat down next to him in the dimly lit nightclub called “The Joint,” I sensed that beneath his polite persona, he was in a very somber mood.

-I knew that Deborah had filed for divorce in October 2007, and I decided ahead of time that I wasn’t going to make Carlos uncomfortable by bringing up her name or reminding him that I had interviewed them both four years earlier.
+I knew Deborah had filed for divorce in October 2007, and I wasn’t going to make Carlos uncomfortable by bringing up her name.

 Career-wise Carlos talked about the influence of musician Miles Davis, record producer Clive Davis, and music promoter Bill Graham, who was instrumental in bringing Santana to Woodstock.

-I paused for a moment.
-Raw emotion hung in the air and I sensed the sadness Carlos was feeling.
-Sometimes when I asked him a question he would close his eyes and speak as if he was channeling the answer from another realm.
+Raw emotion hung in the air, and I sensed the sadness Carlos was feeling.
+Sometimes I would ask him a question and he’d close his eyes and speak as if he was channeling the answer from another realm.

 “What is your most treasured material possession,” I gently inquired.

-LIFE LESSON: Sometimes we have to hit rock bottom before we realize that all the material things we strive for aren’t what ultimately makes us happy.
-When Carlos says “I am free of all that I am,” I think he means free from the ego that tries to tell you you’re not good enough as you are; free from being caught up in your image, free from the trappings of fame, the expectations of others, the phony façade that you’ve hidden behind.
-Peace comes when you look at the gifts your trials and tribulations lay at your feet that give you a new understanding, a greater awareness, and a deeper appreciation.
+LIFE LESSON: When Carlos said, “I am free of all that I am,” I think he means free from the ego that tells us we’re not good enough, free from being caught up in our image, free from the trappings of fame, the expectations of others, the phony façade we hide behind.
+Peace comes when we look at the gifts our trials and tribulations lay at our feet that give us a greater awareness and deeper appreciation.

 The most valuable possession you can own is an open heart.
-The most powerful weapon you can be is an instrument of peace.”
+The most powerful weapon you can be is an instrument of peace.”– Carlos Santana

-When I asked Carlos what made him angry, he said, “My own fears.
+“My own fears.
 I used to be a very intense, compulsive person.
 I’m way less now.
-Someone asked me once, ‘What are you most afraid of?’ and I said, ‘Disappointing God,’ until I realized there’s no way I could disappoint God because he doesn’t see my faults, they aren’t issues to him.
-They’re only issues for my ego which thinks it’s separate from God.
-Now that I understand that, I’m like a snake shedding its skin and what I disliked most about myself – that feeling of waking up thinking that the world was out to screw me because I was molested or that I wasn’t worthy of all his incredible attention. – is leaving me.
+Someone asked me once, ‘What are you most afraid of?’
+I said, ‘Disappointing God,’ until I realized I couldn’t disappoint God because he doesn’t see my faults.
+They’re only issues for my ego, which thinks it’s separate from God.
+Now that I understand that, I’m like a snake shedding its skin.
+What I disliked most about myself—waking up thinking the world was out to screw me because I was molested, or that I wasn’t worthy of all his incredible attention—has left me.

-“I was always angry because my ego had convinced me that I was useless, hopeless and worthless.
+“I was always angry because my ego convinced me I was useless, hopeless and worthless.
 I was playing hide and seek with myself.
 I couldn’t feel the joy when Supernatural won nine Grammys.
-I couldn’t feel the delight of walking up to the podium and receiving an award from Bob Dylan…because I was at war and in conflict with myself and my heart was crushed.
-Well that guy is gone, and now I’m able to say that God is gracious, people are generous, and I’m grateful…More and more I’m learning to bless my contradictions and my fears and transform them.”
+I couldn’t feel the delight of walking up to the podium and receiving an award from Bob Dylan because I was at war and in conflict with myself.
+That guy is gone.
+Now I can say God is gracious, people are generous, and I’m grateful.
+I’m learning to bless my contradictions and fears and transform them.”

-If there’s no breaking then there’s no healing, and if there’s no healing then there’s no learning.”
+If there’s no breaking then there’s no healing, and if there’s no healing then there’s no learning.”– One Tree Hill

-A few months later when we were planning the June 2011 “Bridal” issue of Luxury Las Vegas magazine, I suggested to my editor that because Carlos and Cindy have a house in Las Vegas, it would be great to tell their love story and feature their wedding photos.
+When we were planning the June 2011 “Bridal” issue of Luxury Las Vegas magazine, I suggested to my editor that Carlos and Cindy’s love story would be the perfect article.

-Not surprisingly Carlos answered the door himself.
-As I imagined the energy was completely different this time and he was beaming from ear to ear as he invited me inside.
-We chatted for a few minutes until Cindy joined us.
-She looked stunning in a leather jacket and a mini-skirt that showed off her legs that went on forever.
-I liked Cindy immediately.
-She exuded a warmth and friendliness that put me at ease.
+When I pulled up in front of their beautiful home in Las Vegas, Carlos answered the door.
+As I imagined, the vibe was completely different.
+He was beaming from ear to ear.
+We chatted for a few minutes before Cindy joined us, looking stunning in a leather jacket and a mini-skirt that showed off her legs that went on forever.
+She exudes warmth and friendliness, and I liked her immediately.

 As we sat on the couch together looking out the huge glass windows to the mountains that formed a spectacular backdrop, they took turns telling the story of how they met.